 The University of Oxford is committed to providing equality of opportunity and improving access for all people with disabilities who work and study at the University.
 The University Disability Office has information about the support offered to help those with a disability maintain their track record of academic success as they pursue their studies.
 The ground floor of the OII is wheelchair-accessible, providing access to the library, seminar room, student common room and disabled toilet.
-The OII also has a disability contact and several Harassment Officers who can assist with connecting students with the appropriate support.
+The OII also has a disability contact who can assist with connecting students with the appropriate support.

 What facilities does the OII offer its students?